Circular motion: Uniform circular motion

+In physics, uniform circular motion describes motion along a circular path at constant speed.
+Although the speed is constant, the velocity changes because the direction of motion changes.
+Therefore, the object accelerates inward, toward the center of the circle.
+This inward acceleration is called centripetal acceleration.

 Figure 1: Velocity v and acceleration a in uniform circular motion at angular rate ω; the speed is constant, but the velocity is always tangential to the orbit; the acceleration has constant magnitude, but always points toward the center of rotation.

 Figure 2: The velocity vectors at time t and time t + dt are moved from the orbit on the left to new positions where their tails coincide, on the right.
 Because the velocity is fixed in magnitude at v = r ω, the velocity vectors also sweep out a circular path at angular rate ω.
 As dt → 0, the acceleration vector a becomes perpendicular to v, which means it points toward the center of the orbit in the circle on the left.
 Angle ω dt is the very small angle between the two velocities and tends to zero as dt → 0.

 Figure 3: (Left) Ball in a circular motion – rope provides centripetal force to keep the ball in a circle (Right) Rope is cut and the ball continues in a straight line with the velocity at the time of cutting the rope, in accord with Newton's law of inertia, because centripetal force is no longer there.

-In physics, uniform circular motion describes the motion of a body traversing a circular path at a constant speed.
-Since the body describes circular motion, its distance from the axis of rotation remains constant at all times.
-Though the body's speed is constant, its velocity is not constant: velocity, a vector quantity, depends on both the body's speed and its direction of travel.
-This changing velocity indicates the presence of an acceleration; this centripetal acceleration is of constant magnitude and directed at all times toward the axis of rotation.
-This acceleration is, in turn, produced by a centripetal force which is also constant in magnitude and directed toward the axis of rotation.

-In the case of rotation around a fixed axis of a rigid body that is not negligibly small compared to the radius of the path, each particle of the body describes a uniform circular motion with the same angular velocity, but with velocity and acceleration varying with the position with respect to the axis.
+In rotation about a fixed axis, each particle of a rigid body moves in a circle centered on that axis.
+All particles share the same angular displacement, angular velocity, and angular acceleration, while their linear speed and acceleration depend on their distance from the axis.

-Formula
+Basic formulas

+The main quantities used to describe circular motion are the radius, the time for one revolution, the angular velocity, the linear speed, and the centripetal acceleration.

 Figure 1: Vector relationships for uniform circular motion; vector Ω representing the rotation is normal to the plane of the orbit.

 For motion in a circle of radius r, the circumference of the circle is C = 2πr.
 If the period for one rotation is T, the angular rate of rotation, also known as angular velocity, ω is:

 $$\omega = \frac {2 \pi}{T} = 2\pi f = \frac{d\theta}{dt}$$ and the units are radians/second.

 The speed of the object traveling the circle is: